 The OECD Guidance contains a five-step framework for due diligence as a basis for responsible global supply chain management of minerals from conflict-affected and high-risk areas.
 Selected elements of our program design are discussed below, but these are not all of the elements of our program that we have put in place to help ensure that the 3TG contained in the products that we manufactured are responsibly sourced.
 The headings below conform to the headings used in the OECD Guidance for each of the five steps.

 We have a Conflict Minerals Policy, as discussed earlier in this Conflict Minerals Report.
 We distribute the policy internally to selected personnel as well as to suppliers that we determine to potentially be in-scope for purposes of our compliance with the Conflict Minerals Rule.
 In addition, the Conflict Minerals Policy is posted on our website at http://www.jabil.com/portals/conflict-minerals-policy/.

 A cross-functional team of senior staff in Jabils Risk Governance Office under the supervision of the Chief Financial Officer is charged with overseeing our compliance with the Conflict Minerals Rule and our responsible sourcing of 3TG.
-As of December 31, 2018, this team included 61 employees tasked full or part time with supplier outreach, follow-up and review of 3TG-related information submitted to us by suppliers.
+As of December 31, 2019, this team included 65 employees tasked full or part time with supplier outreach, follow-up and review of 3TG-related information submitted to us by suppliers.
 The following functional areas are represented on our 3TG compliance: Financial Reporting, Internal Audit, Legal, Operations and Supply Chain Management.
-We also utilize specialist outside legal counsel to assist us with our compliance.
+We also utilize specialist outside legal counsel to assist us with selected aspects of our compliance.

 On an ongoing basis, selected Jabil personnel receive training to facilitate our compliance with the Conflict Minerals Rule and our Conflict Minerals Policy.